ctm/yld/src/life/too-public.md

 who read it and appreciated that I made it available, so this book continues that tradition.
 I'll slowly added more info that people may or may not find handy.
 It keeps me off the streets.

+[^1]: I am exceedingly late to the Facebook game.
+So far I haven't deliberately reached out and asked anyone to be my friend, although I may have been tricked into doing so by thinking I was clicking a button or three to accept a friend request.  _A_ problem (I won't use the definitive article, becvause I have many problems) I have is that I love people, including people who hate me.
+I don't currently have the time to ask seven billion or so people to be my friend, so &hellip; I ask no one&mdash;for now.